SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw4/README.md

 # README for hw4

 > The homework 4 contains 3 files: array.hpp, array.cpp, and main.cpp.
 The goal of this homework is to implement array.hpp and create array.cpp to realize all member functions mentioned in array.hpp.

-###array.hpp
+> (Almost all sections of code are switched to number of lines corresponding to each file, because of the large amount of code)

+### array.hpp

 > What I need to do in this file is implementing its constructors, destructor, member functions, and free functions declared therein.